Old fashioned chocolate pie is easy to make yourself and a delicious finale to any dinner menu! Perfect for a holiday or weeknight dessert.

-There’s always room for pie and I can assure you, there is ALWAYS room on the table and in your stomach for this creamy homemade chocolate pie.
+There’s always room for pie and I can assure you, there is ALWAYS room on the table and in your stomach for this creamy old fashioned chocolate pie.

 Using a storebought pie crust can cut down on your time and effort, but a homemade pie crust is simple and can be used as well.